Can Turnitin Detect AI? Models, Reports & Accuracy Explained

 Supported Languages (As of July 2025)

-Currently, Turnitin’s AI detection works for English, Japanese, and Spanish.
+Turnitin currently lists AI writing report support for English, Japanese, and Spanish.

 What AI Detectors Does Turnitin Use?

 Turnitin doesn’t rely on third-party AI detection services like many other platforms.
-Instead, it developed its own in-house tools, known as AIW (AI Writing detector) and AIR (AI Revision detector).
+Instead, it developed its own in-house tools, known as AIW (AI Writing detection) and AIR (AI Rrewriting detection).
 These are sophisticated systems trained specifically to analyze academic writing for traces of AI-generated or AI-paraphrased content — and yes, there’s a big difference between the two.

 AIW is designed to identify the kind of patterns that large language models like GPT-3, GPT-4, or Gemini typically produce.
 These models generate content by selecting the most probable next word in a sequence, based on massive amounts of training data from the internet.
 While that may sound smart, it results in writing that’s strangely consistent — too consistent.
 Human writing, on the other hand, is full of quirks, inconsistencies, and unpredictable phrasing.
 That contrast is what Turnitin’s AIW model is trained to detect.